 Social Institutions, Political Governance and Integration (SIPGI)

-In November, 2018, GLD and its partners were awarded a 17.9 million SEK (approx. 2 million USD) grant to study the integration of Syrian refugees in Jordan, Turkey, and Sweden.
-The project will run from 2019-2025 and includes Kristen Kao (Co-Principal Investigator), Andrea Spehar (Co-Principal Investigator), Ellen Lust, Isabell Schierenbeck, Mine Eder, and Josepha Wessels.
+In November 2018, GLD and its partners were awarded a 17.9 million SEK (approx. 2 million USD) grant to study the integration of Syrian refugees in Jordan, Turkey, and Sweden.
+Kristen Kao (GLD, University of Gothenburg) and Andrea Spehar (University of Gothenburg) serve as Co-Principal Investigators, with Ellen Lust (GLD, University of Gothenburg), Isabell Schierenbeck (University of Gothenburg), Mine Eder (Bogazici University), and Josepha Wessels (Malmö University) assisting.

 This program provides an infrastructure for collaboration between international scholars with expertise in migration studies, political science, and anthropology in Sweden and the Middle East.
-Using innovative methods including large N surveys, elite interviews, urban ethnography, and field experiments using virtual reality 360-video technology, this program investigates and analyzes the nexus between political and social institutions in shaping processes of integration and fills a critical gap in migration studies.
-The novel multi-method approach launched in this program will expand the availability of comparative data on migration and urban governance at both cross-national and sub-national levels, and increase our understanding of appropriate governance approaches for communities facing forced migration in urban areas.
-By extending our understanding of the prerequisites for creating inclusive societies in the face of traumatic population movements, the program will foster policies and research that improves governance outcomes in both the short- and long-term.
+Using innovative methods including large N surveys, elite interviews, urban ethnography, and virtual reality 360-video technology field experiments, this program investigates and analyzes the nexus between political and social institutions in shaping processes of integration and fills a critical gap in migration studies.
+The novel multi-method approach launched in this program will expand the availability of comparative data on migration and urban governance at both cross-national and sub-national levels.
+Furthermore, it will increase our overall understanding of appropriate governance approaches for urban communities facing forced migration.
+By extending our knowledge of the prerequisites for creating inclusive societies in the face of traumatic population movements, the program will foster policies and research that improves governance outcomes in both the short- and long-term.

-Hosted at the Centre on Global Migration (CGM), School of Global Studies, University of Gothenburg (UG), it consolidates collaboration with the Program on Governance and Local Development (UG), the School of Arts and Communication (K3) at Malmö University, and the Migration Research Centre at Koc University, Istanbul.
+SIPGI will be hosted at the Centre on Global Migration (CGM) at the School of Global Studies at the University of Gothenburg (GU), in collaboration with the Program on Governance and Local Development (GU), the School of Arts and Communication (K3), Faculty of Culture and Society at Malmö University, and the Migration Research Centre at Koc University, Istanbul.

 Kristen Kao and Josepha Wessels.
 "From Apathy to Empathy?
 The Effects of Face-to-Face Dialogue and Virtual Reality Immersion on Attitudes towards Refugees of War in Sweden, Turkey, and Jordan."
 Organizing Migration and Integration in Contemporary Societies Conference, talks conducted at the meeting of the Centre of Global Migration, University of Gothenburg, November 2019.